dotcreep/dotfiles/README.md

 **Other command**

-- Use `sysctl` for sysinit like systemd, service.
+- Use `sctl` for sysinit like systemd, service.
 - Use `ttmux` for termux assist command.
 - Use `dl_tools`, `image_tools`, `document_tools`, `media_tools` for productivity tools.
 - Use `installBundles` for installing devops tools and some package manager.